matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/13 Test Levels.md

 # Test Levels
-* Groups of test activities that are organised and managed together
+* Groups of test activities that are organised & managed together
 * Performed in relation to software at a given level of development
-* Identify missing areas and prevent overlap and repetition of tests in the SDLC
+* Identify missing areas & prevent overlap & repetition of tests in the SDLC
 * Implementation of Test levels depends on the SDLC
 * Test levels described are:
   * Component testing